 Recently, courts have dealt with a number of cases involving patents for secondary medical use and the consequences of having obtained unjustified interlocutory relief.
-In several cases, the second medical use patents have been invalidated and the defendant has been awarded compensation for lost sales.
-Furthermore, courts have continuously used the doctrine of equivalence in patent litigation.
+In several cases, the second medical use patents have been invalidated, and the defendant has been awarded compensation for lost sales.
+Furthermore, courts have continuously used the doctrine of equivalents in patent litigation.

 Types of patent

 It is currently possible to obtain patent protection in Denmark through three different systems (soon to be four).
 It is also possible to apply for a utility model.